Akshat30/FineTuningCLI/README.md

 # FineTuningCLI

-Authored by Triton Consulting Group
+Authored by Triton Consulting Group for RobustPhysics

 This program allows a user to interact with the fine tuning feature from OpenAI's API.